Conclave: Death of a pope

-The death of the pope is verified by the cardinal camerlengo, or chamberlain, who traditionally performed the task by calling out his baptismal (not papal) name three times in the presence of the master of papal liturgical celebrations, and of the cleric prelates, secretary and chancellor of the Apostolic Camera.
-The camerlengo takes possession of the Ring of the Fisherman worn by the pope; the ring, along with the papal seal, is later destroyed before the College of Cardinals.
+The death of the pope is verified by the cardinal camerlengo, or chamberlain, who traditionally performed the task by calling out his baptismal (not papal) name.
+After confirming the death of the pope, the camerlengo pronounces the phrase "sede vacante" ("The throne is empty").
+The camerlengo takes possession of the Ring of the Fisherman worn by the pope.
+The ring, along with the papal seal, is later destroyed before the College of Cardinals.
 The tradition originated to avoid forgery of documents, but today merely is a symbol of the end of the pope's reign.

 During the sede vacante, as the papal vacancy is known, certain limited powers pass to the College of Cardinals, which is convoked by the dean of the College of Cardinals.
-All cardinals are obliged to attend the general congregation of cardinals, except those whose health does not permit, or who are over eighty (but those cardinals may choose to attend if they please as non-voting members).
-The particular congregation, which deals with the day-to-day matters of the Church, includes the cardinal camerlengo and the three cardinal assistants—one cardinal bishop, one cardinal priest and one cardinal deacon—chosen by lot.
+All cardinals are obliged to attend the general congregation of cardinals, except those whose health does not permit, or who are over eighty.
+Those older cardinals may choose to attend if they please as non-voting members.

+The particular congregation that deals with the day-to-day matters of the Church includes the cardinal camerlengo and the three cardinal assistants—one cardinal bishop, one cardinal priest and one cardinal deacon—chosen by lot.
 Every three days, new cardinal assistants are chosen by lot.
 The camerlengo and assistants are responsible, among other things, for maintaining the election's secrecy.